trozware/troznet/content/post/2016/learning-swift-sets.md

 date: 2016-05-28T00:00:00Z
 lastmod: 2018-01-03T19:53:00+10:00
 tags:
   - swift
   - learning swift
 title: Learning Swift - Sets
 ---

 Sets are the forgotten collection type in many languages, including Swift.
-I think most developers use Arrays without really considering the advantages of using a Set but they have some amazingly useful features that should make them a part of any progammer's toolkit.
+I think most developers use Arrays without really considering the advantages of using a Set but they have some amazingly useful features that should make them a part of any programmer's toolkit.

 If you want to follow along with a playground, you can download it [here][6].